Inventors-Way/LabBench.CPAR/README.md

     % This also calls the cparStopSampling function, which must be called
     % after either the cparStart or cparStartSampling function is called.
     % If it is not called at some point after one of these two functions
-    % has been called, the cpar device will continue to collect data, and
+    % has been called, the CPAR device will continue to collect data, and
     % will gradually fill up the memory of the computer, albeit, on a
     % modern computer with GB of memory this may takes many hours or days
     % to happen.
     %
-    % If data is not collected from the cpar device (i.e.
+    % If data is not collected from the CPAR device (i.e.
     % cparFinalizeSampling is not called).
 Then cparStopSampling must be
     % called instead, however, in that case it can be called immediately
     % after cparStart is called, even if the pressure stimulation has not
     % completed yet.
     data = cparFinalizeSampling(dev, data);

-    % Plot data retreived from the cpar device. cparPlot(data);
+    % Plot data retreived from the CPAR device. cparPlot(data);

 catch me